MagicWumpus/clyde-bot/README.md

-# super-super-heroku-bot
+# Clyde Bot
-Bot using heroku, 24/7!
+The bot API for "Clyde" Bot!